-“I have always been open about the fact that I think that Welcoming is not used as optimally as it could be in educating newcomers about topics that may have been taboo in their homes, such as the LGBTQ+ community.
+“I have always been open about the fact that I think that the Welcoming Week is not used as optimally as it could be in educating newcomers about topics that may have been taboo in their homes, such as the LGBTQIA+ community.
 How the conversations are had is still up to the community leaders.
 However, I believe we need to be more assertive in ensuring that all communities are educating their constituencies on social issues.
-These sessions are the foundation of open and safe conversations between queer students and allies, and apathetic cis-het students”, Kobokana said.
+These sessions are the foundation of open and safe conversations between queer students and allies, and apathetic cis-het students,” Kobokana said.

-Speaking about his time as Prim of Wilgenhof Residence, Cameron said that he was not proud of those years he spent as a repressed queer man.
+Speaking about his time as Prim of Wilgenhof, Cameron said that he was not proud of those years he spent as a repressed queer man.

-During the unprecedented times of the COVID-19 pandemic, QueerUS celebrated its first virtual Pride last year, in collaboration with other Pride societies from various universities in South Africa.
+During the Covid-19 pandemic in 2020, the QueerUS Society celebrated its first virtual Pride month, in collaboration with other Pride societies from various universities in South Africa.
 This year international Pride month was celebrated on campus by residences raising the rainbow Pride flag outside their buildings.

-This article and its accompanying photograph are dedicated to Bjorn Czepan, who passed away shortly after the publication of the Soen in die Laan photograph.
-It is also dedicated to Lincoln Loxton, who was an incredible ambassador for LGBTQIA+rights on MFM and at Stellenbosch University.
+This article is dedicated to Bjorn Czepan, who passed away shortly after the publication of the Soen In Die Laan photo.
+It is also dedicated to Lincoln Loxton, who was an incredible ambassador for LGBTQIA+rights on MFM and at SU.

-*LGBTIQIA+ refers to persons of lesbian, gay, bisexual, transgender, intersex, queer, asexual and other sexual orientation.
+*LGBTQIA+ refers to persons of lesbian, gay, bisexual, transgender, queer, intersex, asexual and other sexual orientations.